Use pip with JFrog CLI

 JFrog CLI records installed packages as build-info dependencies.
 The recorded dependencies are packages installed during the jf pip install command execution.
 When running inside a Python environment that already has some packages installed, those packages will not be included in the build-info because they were not originally installed by JFrog CLI.
 A warning message will appear in the log.

-The details of all installed packages are cached by jf pip install in .jfrog/projects/deps.cache.json, located under the root of the project.
-JFrog CLI uses this cache for including previously installed packages in the build-info.
+The details of installed packages are cached in .jfrog/projects/deps.cache.json at the project root; JFrog CLI uses this cache when assembling build-info.

 Important Notes